Welcome to Turning Your Cruising Dreams Into Reality podcasts.

 Turning Your Cruising Dreams into Reality Podcasts

-NEW PODCAST: A Trip to Niue – A Jewel in the Pacific Ocean
+A Trip to Niue – A Jewel in the Pacific Ocean

 Niue is a country in its own right.
 The small island sits like a gem set in a gold of ocean.
 Situated approximately 230 nautical miles directly east of Tonga and 672 nautical miles east of Suva in Fiji, it creates a welcome rest sailing between Palmerston, (a tiny island 390 nautical miles northeast of Niue) and Tonga.
 Niue is one of the last jewels in the ornamental circumnavigation ring.
 If you’d like to read this article and view the pictures, click here.